AndiCaka/Shop_Management_System/README.md

 - `/user`: Manage users
 - ...

-### Documentation

-API documentation can be found at `http://localhost:8080/swagger-ui.html`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.